nate4101/5-0Cab/README.md

 - [ ] SSL certificate ->
 - [ ] After SSL certificate, veryify all cdn and scripts especially bing is using https
 - [ ] Amazon load balancing to prevent DDOS attacks
+- [ ] What do I need for a EULA?
+Make a EULA...